bhushank-bwd/my-youtube/user_guide.md

 ## Plan (5 min)

-> define skeloton of component and rough diagram on paper
+> Define skeloton of component and rough diagram on paper

 ## Installation